bl4de/ctf/2016/HackIM_2016/Unicle_Web200/Unicle_Web200_writeup.md

 ```

-To get this exploit working in injection payload, I had to use %0A as a separator between every line of above output (to be sure that Pickle deserializes this in right way).
+To get this exploit working in injection payload, I had to use _%0A_ as a separator between every line of above output (to be sure that Pickle deserializes payload in right way).

 Here's an example how to get result of _ls -l_ command: